Oasis Springs Lodge

 Oasis Springs is a veritable paradise for outdoors enthusiasts, teeming with wildlife such as deer, eagles, osprey, wild turkey, otters, bears, mountain lions, and more.
 There are miles of walking and hiking trails, and the tennis court and swimming pool provide additional entertainment for non-angling guests.

-Guests at the ranch enjoy exclusive, private access to 1,141 acres of wilderness, including 6 miles of rugged Battle Creek.
+Guests at the ranch enjoy exclusive, private access to over 3,000 acres of wilderness, including 6 miles of rugged Battle Creek.
 The South Fork of Battle Creek bisects the ranch.
 It is partially fed by a series of springs on the property, in addition to melting snow off the flanks of Mt.
 Lassen.
 The river is home to a healthy, thriving ecosystem, and has never been accessible to the general public.
 The fish here are happy, and readily take a well-presented artificial fly.

 Battle Creek is one of the true little-known fly fishing gems of Northern California.
 It starts high up on the slopes of Mt Lassen, within the National Park, and is joined by thousands of natural, ice-cold springs as it carves its way through rugged canyons towards its eventual confluence with the mighty Sacramento River.
 Water Diversions pull much of the water out of the mainstem of Battle Creek, making the upper sections along the South Fork (which is what flows through Oasis Springs Ranch), actually have more water in it than the main creek below the forks.